 I focus on developing products in terms the rest of the world can understand.
 Whether it's on web or mobile, the satisfaction of creating unobtrusive interfaces to advanced systems is palpable.
 It is this act of creation that pushes me to keep working hard to develop my skills in this field.

-I am now a Junior at Tufts University studying Computer Science with a minor in Entrepreneurial Leadership Studies.
-Most recently I interned with the Lead Ads Product team at Facebook.
+I am now a Senior at Tufts University studying Computer Science with a minor in Entrepreneurial Leadership Studies.
+Most recently I interned with Instagram's Developer Velocity team where I focused on redesigning the frontend for a webapp used by developers across the organisation.
+In the previous summer, I worked with the Lead Ads Product team at Facebook.
 While there, I defined a new architecture to allow for further extensibility in their Android codebase and introduced new product features across their entire platform including web, Android, and iOS.

 When I'm not working on mobile and web applications, I like to spend my time being active outside.
 You can usually find me running, hiking, or playing ultimate frisbee.
 I also enjoy other creative outlets including photography.

 Wrote the first assignment for the class which required students to build a reliable HTTP proxy with a cache.
 Developed the test scripts to grade the students' submissions and lead class sessions to expose students to the network functions available in C.

 Redesigned the team's webapp for managing A/B tests across the company from the ground up to be more modern and extensible.
 Introduced new diagnostic tooling in the webapp for developers to debug their experiments more quickly.

 Refactored a large portion of the product's Android codebase to make it more extensible and maintainable.
 I then used these changes to build new features on both Androud and on the web.
 I concluded my internship by performing A/B tests on these features to make meaningful product decisions leading up to their launch.